-If we sow happiness for others on the physical plane, we will reap conditions favourable to happiness for ourselves on that plane, and the motive in sowing it does not affect the result.
-A man might sow wheat with the object of speculating with it to ruin his neighbour, but his bad motive would not make the wheat grains grow up as dandelions.
+If a man sows happiness for others on the physical plane, he will reap conditions favorable to happiness for himself on that plane, and his motive in sowing it does not affect the result.
+A man might sow wheat with the object of speculating with it to ruin his neighbor, but his bad motive would not make the wheat grains grow up as dandelions.
 Motive is a mental or astral force, according as it arises from will or desire, and it reacts on moral and mental character or on the desire-nature severally.
 The causing of physical happiness by an action is a physical force and works on the physical plane.
-"By his actions man affects his neighbours on the physical plane; he spreads happiness around him or he causes distress, increasing or diminishing the sum of human welfare.
-This increase or diminution of happiness may be due to very different motives - good, bad, or mixed.
+"By his actions man affects his neighbors on the physical plane; he spreads happiness around him or he causes distress, increasing or diminishing the sum of human welfare.
+This increase or diminution of happiness may be due to very different motives good, bad, or mixed.
 A man may do an act that gives widespread enjoyment from sheer benevolence, from a longing to give happiness to his fellow creatures.
-Let us say that from such a motive he presents a park to a town for the free use of its inhabitants; another may do a similar act from mere ostentation, from desire to attract attention from those who can bestow social honours (say, he might give it as purchase-money for a title); a third may give a park from mixed motives, partly unselfish, partly selfish.
+Let us say that from such a motive he presents a park to a town for the free use of its inhabitants; another may do a similar act from mere ostentation, from desire to attract attention from those who can bestow social honors (say, he might give it as purchase-money for a title); a third may give a park from mixed motives, partly unselfish, partly selfish.
 The motives will severally affect these three men's characters in their future incarnations, for improvement, for degradation, for small results.
-But the effect of the action is causing happiness to large numbers of people does not depend on the motive of the giver; the people enjoy the park equally, no matter what may have prompted its gift, and this enjoyment, due to the action of the giver, establishes for him a karmic claim on Nature, a debt due to him that will be scrupulously paid.
-He will receive a physically comfortable or luxurious environment, as he has given wide spread physical enjoyment, and his sacrifice of physical wealth will bring him his due reward, the karmic fruit of his action.
+But the effect of the action is causing happiness to large numbers of people does not depend on the motive of the giver; the people enjoy the park equally, no matter what may have prompted its gift, and this enjoyment, due to the action of the giver, establishes for him a kârmic claim on Nature, a debt due to him that will be scrupulously paid.
+He will receive a physically comfortable or luxurious environment, as he has given widespread physical enjoyment, and his sacrifice of physical wealth will bring him his due reward, the kârmic fruit of his action.
 This is his right.
 But the use he makes of his position, the happiness he derives from his wealth and his surroundings, will depend chiefly on his character, and here again the just reward accrues to him, each seed bearing its appropriate harvest.
-(The Ancient Wisdom, pp. 337-338)

 Truly, the ways of karma are equal.
-It does not withhold from the bad man or women the result which justly follows from an action which spreads happiness, and it also deals out to him the deteriorated character earned by his bad motive, so that in the midst of wealth he will remain discontented and unhappy.
-Nor can the good person escape physical suffering if they cause physical misery by mistaken actions done from good motive; the misery they caused will bring them misery in their physical surroundings, but good motive, improves their character, will give them a source of perennial happiness within, and they will be patient and contented amid troubles.
+It does not withhold from the bad man the result which justly follows from an action which spreads happiness, and it also deals out to him the deteriorated character earned by his bad motive, so that in the midst of wealth he will remain discontented and unhappy.
+Nor can the good man escape physical suffering if he cause physical misery by mistaken actions done from good motive; the misery he caused will bring him misery in his physical surroundings, but his good motive, improving his character, will give him a source of perennial happiness within himself, and he will be patient and contented amid his troubles.
 Many a puzzle maybe answered by applying these principles to the facts we see around us.